-In other words, use a private browsing or, so called, incognito mode.
+In other words, use a private browsing or a so-called incognito mode.
 Private browsing mode prevents the current browsing activity from being remembered in the browsing history.
 On top of that, it may hide the real-time browsing information from hackers.
 To protect your IP fully use a VPN hiding software as an addition.

 Tip 5.
 Make sure to use a professional anti-virus

 Windows 10 OS has an inbuilt antivirus, Windows Defender.
 It features a high virus detection and prevention rate and is considered to be sufficient for protecting the system.
 If you are using another Windows version, select a reliable anti-virus, which is tested by security experts and has an updated virus database.
 In addition to the primary protection software, we would recommend using a second option anti-virus, for example, Reimage.

 An outdated operating system is more vulnerable, especially if it lacks crucial security updates that Microsoft releases regularly.
 Therefore, if you presume that in the near future you will have to use a public Wi-Fi network, especially for some important activities to perform, make sure to install all available updates using Windows Update service:

 - Type in Update into the search box